top of page

 • Mar 30, 2025

-• 5 min read
+• 7 min read

-When thinking of a holiday in Greece, most people would either picture the Mediterranean coastline with its sun-kissed beaches or the postcard-perfect Greek islands – especially Santorini, with its iconic blue domes.
+When thinking of a holiday in Greece, most people would picture either the Mediterranean coastline with its sun-kissed beaches or the postcard-perfect Greek islands like Santorini, with its iconic blue domes.
 And when they start mapping out their itineraries, Athens probably wouldn’t make the cut.
 To many, Athens is synonymous with ancient civilization, Greek mythology, and the Acropolis.
 Most travellers skip the city entirely and fly directly to the islands.
 But did you know Athens has so much more to offer beyond its rich history and culture?
-I travelled to Athens last year, and had an amazing time exploring this city.
-From graffiti-covered buildings to quirky, unconventional souvenirs, let me introduce you to Athens – beyond the Acropolis.

 Home to 5th-century BC landmarks, and the birthplace of famous philosophers, Athens is one of the world’s oldest cities.
 The city’s contemporary urban landscape reflects its rich history, offering a perfect blend of modern vibrancy and old-world charm.
 From history and culture to natural beauty, art, nightlife, and food, Athens is the perfect travel destination.
 If you are planning a Greek holiday soon, this itinerary will convince you to spend at least 2 days in Athens!